astoff/digestif/README.md

 Digestif is a code analyzer, and a [language server][lsp], for LaTeX, ConTeXt et caterva.
-It provides context-sensitive completion, documentation and related functionality to any text editor that speaks the LSP protocol.
+It provides context-sensitive completion, documentation, code navigation, and related functionality to any text editor that speaks the LSP protocol.

+Check it out online: Digestif is the autocompletion engine of the [SwiftLaTeX] web-based editor.

 ![Mandatory GIF][gif]